SEN Support and EHCPs

 Education, Health and Care plans are often known as EHCPs.

-For some children and young people with special educational needs and disabilities (SEND), the support that a nursery, school or college can provide is not enough to help them.
+For some children and young people with special educational needs and disabilities (SEND), the support that a nursery, school or college can provide at SEN Support level is not enough to help them.
 These children and young people may need support through an EHCP.

 An EHCP is a legal document.
 The plan outlines: